snowclone-base/snowclone-cli/README.md

 EXAMPLE
   snowclone remove -n snowcones
 ```
+Snowclone will prompt users for a project name if the flag is not present.

 ### `snowclone melt`

-Remove data for all active projects and tear down snowclone's admin infrastructure from AWS.
+Remove the admin infrastructure that was created with `snowclone init`.
 Note: this operation is irreversable.
-You will be prompted for confirmation before `melt` commences.
+You will be prompted for confirmation before 'melt' proceeds.
+This action should only be done if all projects have been removed.